rafi-khan-cmd/supplychainproject/ARCHITECTURE.md

 ## System Architecture

-The Supply Chain Digital Twin is a microservices-based application with the following components:
+The Supply Chain Digital is a microservices-based application with the following components:

 ### Frontend (Angular)
 - **Location**: `frontend/`